carlesjove/a/README.md

 # A
 **A** is a PHP microframework based on file naming, for those times you want to keep things simple.
-Just name a file `like_this.php` and you'll get a route `http://example.com/like/this`.
+Just name a file `like_this.php` and you'll get a working route `http://example.com/like/this`.
 No database, no configuration files, no nothing.
+And it's ready for multilingual sites.

 ## Overview
-**A** is meant for simple sites that do not require database or complex architectures, but still want to have clean URLs and things as organized as possible.
+**A** is meant for simple sites that do not require database or complex architectures, but still want to have clean URLs and stuff as organized as possible.

 #### Features
 - Clean URLs based on file naming
 - Simple layout system
 - Separation of data and presentation
 - 404 (Not Found) template for non-existent routes
+- Multilingual sites

 #### Requirements
 - PHP 5 or later